- Crawl Space Solutions

 Types of Basements

 There are two types of basements; finished and unfinished.
 A finished/conditioned basement that is heated or cooled by a furnace or AC unit will have a thermal barrier that extends from the living space.
 In this scenario, the walls are all that need to be insulated.
 Unfinished basements are a different story, as both the walls and basement ceiling must be insulated in order to avoid wasting valuable energy heating/cooling an area that doesn’t require conditioning.
-There are clear solutions in both cases, and Assured Energy Solutions is here to help.
+There are clear solutions in both cases, and Assured Insulation Solutions is here to help.

 The Benefits of Insulating Your Basement